DeKalb County Courthouse (Missouri)

 DeKalb County Courthouse is a historic courthouse located in Maysville, DeKalb County, Missouri.
-It was designed by George R. Eckel and built in 1939.
+It was designed by George R. Eckel of Eckel & Aldrich and built in 1939.
 It is a low red brick building with concrete bands and Moderne style details.
 It consists of a three-story main block with two-story flanking wings.
 The building measures 110 feet by 55 feet.

 It was listed on the National Register of Historic Places in 1998.